wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   * While loop
   * For loop
   * Switch case

+##Objectives

 ## History of Javascript
-* Not to be confused with JAVA
+* Not to be confused with Java, but it is the baby child of Java syntax & Scheme principles
 * Created in 10 days in May 1995 by [Brendan Eich](http://en.wikipedia.org/wiki/Brendan_Eich)
 * It's an exciting time to learn Javascript!
 It's the language that enables web pages to respond to user interaction beyond the basic level.